Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Results

-In Fig.~\ref{fig:speed_of_sound} we show the speed of sound $c_s^2=dp/d\eps$ as a function of density in beta-equilibrated homogenous $npe$ matter described by our four RMFTs.
+In Fig.~\ref{fig:speed_of_sound} we show the speed of sound $c_s^2=dP/d\eps$ as a function of density in beta-equilibrated homogeneous $npe$ matter described by our four RMFTs.
 As expected for a relativistic theory, the speed of sound remains causal, i.e., it is always less than the speed of light.
-Our four RMFTs are named by their stiffness in the density range 2-4$\nsat$, with QMC-RMF1 producing the softest (lowest sound speed) EoS and QMC-RMF4 producing the stiffest EoS, although above $4\,\nsat$ its speed of sound is very similar to QMC-RMF3.
+Our four RMFTs are named by their stiffness in the density range 2-4$\nsat$, which is the typical central density of $1.4\,\Msolar$ stars, and therefore influences their radius.
+The QMC-RMF1 theory produces the softest (lowest sound speed) EoS and QMC-RMF4 producing the stiffest EoS, although above $4\,\nsat$ its speed of sound is very similar to QMC-RMF3.
 For all RMFTs, the speed of sound rises above the conformal value $c_s^2=1/3$ at about $3\,\nsat$.
-This is consistent with more generic analyses (e.g. Refs.~\cite{Bedaque:2014sqa,Tews:2018kmu,Tan:2020ics,Drischler:2021bup}) which indicate that this is a necessary feature of any EoS that is consistent with nuclear-physics information at low densities and also meets the astrophysical constraint $M_\text{max}\gtrsim 2\,\Msolar$
+This is consistent with more generic analyses (e.g., Refs.~\cite{Bedaque:2014sqa,Tews:2018kmu,Tan:2020ics,Drischler:2021bup}) which indicate that this is a necessary feature of any EoS that is consistent with nuclear-physics information at low densities and also meets the astrophysical constraint $M_\text{max}\gtrsim 2\,\Msolar$.

-For all four EoS, the speed of sound increases monotonically, rising quickly at $n_B\sim 2\nsat$ and then leveling off, asymptotically approaching the speed of light at high densities.
+For all four EoSs, the speed of sound increases monotonically, rising quickly at $n_B\approx 2\nsat$ and then leveling off, asymptotically approaching the speed of light at high densities.
 One might expect that in the limit of infinite density the theory would become scale free ($\mu_B$ much greater than all other physical energy scales) in which case $c_s^2=1/3$.
 However, in our theory the $\omega$ expectation value dominates the pressure at high density, so the theory does not become scale invariant.
-For a discussion of this point, see App.~\ref{appx:csasym}.
+For a discussion of this point, see Appendix~\ref{appx:csasym}.
 In a more general theory with a non-zero $\om^4$ coupling one would find $c_s^2\to1/3$ in the infinite density limit.